gilch/hissp/docs/faq.rst

 But it's in a deeply nested package with a long name.
 It's tedious!
 -------------------------------------------------------------------

-So assign a global to it:
+So assign it to a global:

 ..
 Lissp::